top of page

 Create a List and Stick To It!

 Creating a well-thought-out list is your compass to a successful and cost-effective shopping spree.
 Make a comprehensive list of school essentials and stick to it.
-This will prevent you from making unnecessary purchases and help you stay focused on what you actually need and also, don't take your kids with you if possible; I guarantee they will wear you down asking for the big brand items or the inflated price shiny pencil cases, or lunch boxes with their favourite cartoon character on the box, this will save you a lot of money!
+This will prevent you from making unnecessary purchases and help you stay focused on what you actually need, and also, I think the most important thing is to not take your kids with you if possible; I guarantee they will wear you down asking for the big brand items or the inflated price shiny pencil cases, or lunch boxes with their favourite cartoon character on the box, this will save you a lot of money!

 Compare Prices